💭 Slack Overload? Regain control with Inbox Zero principles

 2. Direct messages default section

-3. Channels default section
+3. Temp custom section

 • Sorted By most recent and showing channels with Unread messages only